Older-Adult Age from Sternal Rib Ends and Cranial Sutures

 The output is a probability density over age from which the analyst can read off the mode (most probable age), the credible interval (the range within which 90 per cent of the posterior probability falls), and any desired quantile.
 The Bayesian framework explicitly incorporates the analyst's prior beliefs about the case: a mass-grave case where documentary context suggests the victims were adults aged 20 to 50 can use an informative prior that differs from the prior used for an unidentified single burial where age is genuinely unknown.

-ADBOU's practical advantages are three.
+ADBOU offers three practical advantages over informal phase reconciliation.
 First, it enables formal combination of multiple methods without requiring the analyst to informally "average" or "reconcile" conflicting phase assessments; the likelihood contributions of each indicator are multiplied and the combined posterior automatically resolves any apparent conflicts.
 Second, it provides uncertainty quantification that is calibrated against reference data rather than relying on the analyst's informal judgment about how wide a range to report.
 Third, it allows the prior to be stated explicitly and varied in sensitivity analyses, which is appropriate for transparent court testimony.

 The multi-method composite approach begins with an inventory of what age indicators are available and in what condition.
 A case with an intact pelvis (pubic symphysis plus auricular surface), an intact fourth rib bilaterally, and an intact calvarium has four independent age indicators.
 A case where only the cranium survives has at best the cranial suture closure method and possibly the dental wear rate as supplementary information.